simula/kvasir-capsule/README.md

 The full dataset can be dowloaded via: https://osf.io/dv2ag/

+Some users experience problems with downloading the data from OSF.
+All data is also available here: https://drive.google.com/drive/u/1/folders/18vEHN1CG7oNFKdT2NmhtJjrFhb3tLG1Z and here https://datasets.simula.no/kvasir-capsule/ as zip file.

 The preprint describing the data can be accessed via: https://osf.io/gr7bn

 Here you will find the files used to prepare the dataset, create the baseline experiments, and the official two-fold splits of the dataset.